 We have implemented a disease deconstruction pipeline using single cell technologies applied to inflamed tissues in humans to discover new cell types, cell states and pathways.
 We then use genetically modified mouse models to define mechanisms and therapeutic insights.
 By shifting in an iterative fashion between humans and mice, our studies unravel the most relevant immune abnormalities.
-Using single cell RNA-seq, CyTOF and flow sorting, we have identified novel T, B, macrophage and stromal cell subsets in RA synovial and systemic lupus erythematosus (SLE) nephritis kidney biopsies.
+Using single cell RNA-sequencing, CyTOF and flow sorting, we have identified novel T, B, macrophage and stromal cell subsets in RA synovial and systemic lupus erythematosus (SLE) nephritis kidney biopsies.
 Below are summaries of several key findings.

 New pathological T helper cells: